professorluc1/a_relational_topology/lightbringer.md

 you may all feel exasperation at my seemingly obtuse ability to accept what is occuring but it is mostly because i will not, must not, cannot and thus have not accepted risk.
 0%. that is my threshold for risk tolerance.

-i'm not always playing dumb. i will play kamikaze if i must before i ever integrate a less than absolute certain explanation. for anything and everything forever and always. i say no.
+i'm not always playing dumb. i will play if i must before i ever integrate a less than absolute certain explanation. for anything and everything forever and always. i say no.

 it is where my Faithlessness lies. i, alone, have met Faith with Certainty and watched them as i play Matchmaker. smirked as they kissed and danced knowing that their love would not exist without me.